khgad/ITI-graduation-project/README.md

 > We should prepare `provider.tf` before appling any terraform files.
 2. K8s instance will have two Namespaces: tools and dev

-    By using terraform we created 2 namespaces (tools and dev) in `namespaces.tf` file.
+    By using terraform we created 2 namespaces (tools and dev) in [namespaces module](/terraform/namespaces).

+3. Deploy pod for jenkins and nexus in `tools` namespace

+    -